scs/substrate-api-client/docs/README.md

 ## TODO List for a new Release
 If a new release is released, the following tasks need to be done:
 1. Update the .toml versions in accordance with the [Semantic Versioning](../README.md#version-numbers) section.
 1. Create a new branch and change all github deps to crates.io deps.
-See https://github.com/scs/substrate-api-client/issues/812 for an example update.
-The [psvm](https://crates.io/crates/psvm) tool can be useful for updating the polkadot dependencies.
+    - See https://github.com/scs/substrate-api-client/issues/812 for an example update.
+    - The [psvm](https://crates.io/crates/psvm) tool can be useful for updating the polkadot dependencies.
+    - The `Plan.toml` in the tagged revision of the `polkadot-sdk` contains information about what the different crate versions should be.
+(See [example](https://github.com/paritytech/polkadot-sdk/blob/polkadot-v1.19.6/Plan.toml))
 1. Add a new tag to the desired commit, see the [Tag generation](#tag-generation) section.
 1. Update and release the new release (see [Automatic Release Generation](#automatic-release-generation)).
 1. Publish to crates.io (see https://doc.rust-lang.org/cargo/reference/publishing.html for more info):